-When you enter a medical facility, whether you’re there for a routine checkup or are seeking emergency medical attention, you expect to leave in a better state than when you arrived.
-When physicians make mistakes, injuries can happen.
+When visiting a medical facility, whether for a routine checkup or seeking emergency attention, you expect to leave in a better state than when you arrived.
+If physicians make mistakes, injuries can happen.
 When malpractice is a factor, you need help from a medical malpractice lawyer.

 Medical malpractice refers to instances where doctors or other medical professionals injure patients because of negligent actions or inactions.
 A personal injury claim can be filed to help the victim seek compensation for their losses and hold the at-fault person or facility accountable for what happened.
-Filing a claim isn’t easy, which is why it’s important to have an attorney from Thomas Law Offices by your side.
+Filing a claim isn’t easy, but Thomas Law Offices by your side.

 Medical Malpractice: Facts & Statistics

 According to the American Hospital Association, there are over 6,000 hospitals in the United States.
-Millions of Americans are treated in those facilities on a daily basis, with total annual admissions at 36,241,815.
-Hospitals are often understaffed or are working around budget cuts, so patients don’t always receive a high quality of care.
-When that care, however, results in injury or death, legal action is available.
+Millions of Americans are treated in those facilities on a daily basis, with total annual admissions at over 36 million .
+Hospitals are often understaffed or are working around budget cuts, so patients do not always receive the highest quality of care.
+However, when this results in injury or death, legal action should be taken.

 Safety experts from Johns Hopkins spent eight years examining deaths due to medical errors.
-Their findings concluded that 250,000 people die each year from physician and hospital errors.
-That makes medical malpractice the third leading cause of death in the United States.
+Their findings concluded that 250,000 people die each year from physician and hospital errors, makingmedical malpractice the third leading cause of death in the United States.

-If you’ve been injured in a hospital or other medical facility, it’s important to have an idea of the type of malpractice you fell victim to—which will depend on your injuries, as well as when and where they happened.
+If you’ve been injured in a medical facility, it’s important to have an idea of the type of malpractice you fell victim to—this will depend on your injuries, as well as when and where they happened.
 Your lawyer can help you determine the type of malpractice you experienced.

 Examples of Medical Malpractice

 When a person seeks treatment at a hospital or clinic, they are usually evaluated, diagnosed, and offered a treatment plan.
-Sometimes that could mean medication or surgery could be needed—depending on what the ailment is.
+Depending on what the ailment is, that could mean medication or surgery .
 At any point, a mistake can have dire consequences.
 Some of the most common medical malpractice examples include diagnostic errors, birth injuries, surgical errors, medication mistakes, and defective medical devices.

 Misdiagnosis or Delayed Diagnosis

 Misdiagnosis is one of the most common types of medical malpractice.
 This is when a doctor diagnoses you with a different condition than what you have and, as a result, your condition worsens.
-For example, say you have chest pain and you go to the emergency room.
-If you’re diagnosed with indigestion and sent home but later have a heart attack you have to undergo surgery for, you were misdiagnosed and injured.
+For example, you have chest pain and go to the emergency room.
+There, you are diagnosed with indigestion and sent home, but later have a heart attack and must undergo surgery.
+In this instance you were misdiagnosed and injured.

 A delayed diagnosis is similar, except the diagnosis is correct; it just comes later than it should have.
 This sometimes happens with cancer diagnoses.
-If a doctor fails to notice a mass or other signs of cancer or fails to check for them for whatever reason, and a patient is later diagnosed with a stage of cancer that could have been avoided, the patient can look into their legal options.
+A doctor can failto notice a mass or other signs of cancer and lead to a patient being diagnosed with a later stage of cancer that could have been avoided.

 Birth Injuries

 The birth of a baby is often one of the most joyous occasions in life.
 When something goes wrong during labor and delivery, it can send the parents-to-be in an overwhelming situation.
-While issues do arise naturally, there are times where a doctor or nurse fails to notice fetal distress or uses a birthing instrument incorrectly and injuries the child or mother.
+While issues do arise naturally, there are instances where a doctor or nurse can fail to notice fetal distress or use a birthing instrument incorrectly,injuring the child or mother.

 Surgical Errors

-From routine surgeries to one-in-a-million situations, surgeons need to have a steady hand and an even steadier head.
-If they lose focus, fail to seek assistance when they need it, or act without thinking, a patient’s life or livelihood could be put at risk.
-Patients who experience surgical injuries may have medical implements left inside their bodies or have the wrong body part operated on.
+From routine surgeries to one-in-a-million situations, surgeons must have a steady hand and an even steadier head.
+If they lose focus, fail to seek assistance when needed, or act without thinking, a patient’s life or livelihood could be at risk.
+Patients who experience surgical injuries may have medical instruments left inside their bodies or have the wrong body part operated on.

 Anesthesia errors are also a possibility in the operating room.
 The anesthesiologist is responsible for ensuring the patient is properly sedated during surgery.
-With too much anesthesia, there’s the risk of brain damage from not enough oxygen.
+With too much anesthesia, there’s risk of brain damage .
 With too little, the patient could become aware during surgery and suffer from unnecessary pain and PTSD.

 Medication Errors

-The doctors and nurses that treat you are responsible for ensuring the medications they provide won’t do you more harm than good.
-While medications often come with side effects, most are mild or, at least, tolerable.
+The doctors and nurses that treat you are responsible for ensuring the medications they provide will solve your problems, not add more.
+While medications often come with side effects, most are mild or tolerable.
 If, however, you’re given a medication you are knowingly allergic to and suffer an extreme reaction, you may be able to hold the facility accountable if the allergy was recorded in your medical charts.

 Defective Medical Devices

-Medical devices, like heart valve implants and hip replacements, are supposed to help patients live a high quality of life.
+Medical devices, like heart valve implants and hip replacements, are used to help patients live a high quality of life.
 When a manufacturer cuts corners to save money or fails to run adequate testing, patients could experience unexpected injuries and illnesses.
-If you think a faulty medical device has injured you, you can seek compensation for your losses.

 What to Do as a Victim of Medical Negligence

-Depending on your injuries, you may or may not realize you’re a victim of malpractice until you leave the hospital.
-If you notice something is wrong while still admitted, say something to the doctor or nurse and ensure your concerns are recorded.
-You or someone you know should also keep track of any issues separately, so you have your own documentation.
+Depending on your injuries, you may not realize you are a victim of malpractice until you leave the hospital.
+If you notice something is wrong while still admitted, speak with the doctor or nurse and ensure your concerns are recorded and also tracked separetely, so you have your own documentation.

-While you focus on healing, you’ll also want to keep track of your hospital bills and statements, as well as any other related receipts, so your lawyer will be able to value your case faster.
-If needed, seek a second medical opinion to address any issues you’re still experiencing.
+While you focus on healing, you will want to keep track of your hospital bills and statements, as well as any other related receipts, so your lawyer will be able to value your case faster.
+If needed, seek a second medical opinion to address any issues you are still experiencing.

-Once the situation has stabilized, it’s time to get in touch with an attorney from Thomas Law Offices.
-They will be able to take a look at what you’ve been through and determine how best to help you.
+Once the situation has stabilized, it is time to get in touch with an attorney from Thomas Law Offices.
+They will be able to take a look at what you have been through and determine how best to help.

 Damages for Med Mal Victims